 What is The Performing Arts Project?

 The Performing Arts Project is a not-for-profit organization formed by a group of respected educators and entertainment industry professionals to help prepare the next generation of performers for a career in the performing arts.
 We provide instruction in all aspects of the performing arts including acting, singing, and dancing; additionally, writing, directing, and other specialty classes are on offer in our curriculum as well as performance opportunities.
 Our student body comprises young performers from all over the world who are admitted solely by audition.
-The Performing Arts Project offers dynamic and constantly-evolving programs including the summer intensives Panorama and Blueprint.
+The Performing Arts Project offers dynamic and constantly-evolving programming including the summer intensives Blueprint, Compass:Dance for Movers and Panorama.
 In addition, we conduct weekend workshops throughout the year for students in varying age groups including high school, college, and professional.

 What is the difference between the Blueprint and Panorama programs?